kasselTrankos/funcpine/README.md

 The json loaded is in /demo/file.json, and you can change content for any other json code.

-Make rollover in header for show  the form to load diferent JSON, from local or ronline.
+Make rollover in header for show the form that's load diferent JSON, from local or online.